sfc-gh-boconnor/scotland_hol/README.md

 Then press **Create**

-Here you can create an application using Snowpark dataframes and the Streamlit application framework.
+Here you can create an application using Snowpark for Python dataframes and the Streamlit application framework.
 You will see an example application.

 Lets create our first application